 Systemd is a system and service manager for Linux operating systems.
 It is widely used to manage services, network interfaces, and other system resources on Linux-based servers.
 In this tutorial, we’ll explain how to run a PHP script as a systemd service on Linux.

 To create a systemd service for a PHP script, you’ll need to create a unit file that describes the service’s configuration.
-The unit file should be saved in the /etc/systemd/system directory and should have a .service file extension.
-Here are the steps to create a systemd service for a PHP script:
+The unit file generally saved in the /etc/systemd/system directory and should have a .service file extension.
+This tutorial will help you to create a systemd service for your PHP script.

 Step 1: Create the PHP Script

 First, create the PHP script that you want to run as a systemd service.
-For example, let’s create a script called myscript.php that simply outputs “Hello, world!” when run:
+For example, let’s create a simple script named myscript.php which simply write the currently date and time in a log file.
+Which will help us to easily understand the execution times.

-Save this file in a directory of your choice, such as “/var/www/html”.
+Save this file in a directory of your choice, such as “/opt/scripts”.

 Step 2: Create the Systemd Unit File